superugrok/AdminPanel/README.md

 - **Two-Factor Authentication (2FA)**: An additional layer of security based on email services and Google Authenticator.
 - **Interactive Interface**: A fully interactive interface with animations implemented using jQuery.
 - **Adaptive Layout**: The design is responsive and adapts to different screen resolutions.
+- **Avatar and Password Management**: Users can customize their avatars and change passwords, with email confirmation for added security.

 ## Getting Started: